 2. Becoming a Truck Driver is Relatively Straightforward

 The cool thing about becoming a truck driver is that it doesn’t require going to college, spending four years trying to get a degree, and winding up $100,000 in debt.
 All drivers need to do is get a Class A or Class B CDL at a fraction of the cost, and they’re ready for life on the road.

 It should be pointed out that truck driving isn’t just a career for men anymore.
 There are now plenty of placements and opportunities for women in the industry too, a segment of the workforce that is growing fast.

 3. Career Options Are Good

 Because most people aren’t suited to the truck driving lifestyle, wages in the sector are high.
-Entry level salaries start at an impressive $40,000 per year if you find the right company.
+Entry-level salaries start at an impressive $40,000 per year if you find the right company.
 And as you get more experienced, you can increase your pay even more.

 Top truck drivers get paid on the order of $85,000 a year, or about as much as the average college grad.
 On top of the basic pay package, most big commercial haulers offer additional benefits to their drivers.
 These include life insurance, health insurance, medical and dental insurance, as well as a bunch of retirement perks.

-The bottom line is that truck driving is not for the feint of heart and ideally suited to particular personality types.
+The bottom line is that truck driving is not for the faint of heart and ideally suited to particular personality types.
 If you’re an adventurous type who doesn’t mind challenging road conditions, then truck driving is for you.